milvus-io/bootcamp/solutions/nlp/question_answering_system/README.md

-# Quick Start
+# QA System Based on Milvus & Towhee

-This project combines Milvus and BERT to build a question and answer system.
+This project combines [Milvus](https://milvus.io/) and [Towhee](https://towhee.io/) to build a question and answer system.
 This aims to provide a solution to achieve semantic similarity matching with Milvus combined with AI models.

-> This project is based on Milvus2.0.0-rc5
+More example about LLM(ChatGPT etc.) for chatbot, you can refer to the [**Enhanced QA**](https://towhee.io/tasks/detail/pipeline/retrieval-augmented-generation).

 ## Data description

-The dataset needed for this system is a CSV format file which needs to contain a column of questions and a column of answers.

-There is a sample data in the data directory.
+The dataset for this system is a CSV format file which needs to contain a column of questions and a column of answers.
+And there is a sample data in the [data](./data) directory.

 ## How to deploy the system